KupferudelWolf/arboreal-obsidian/Culture/Yarla Culture.md

 ## Fashion and Hygiene
 Critters of Yarla influence often wear very little clothing despite the cold environment.
 They tend to accessorize a lot, though, especially with jewelry.
 City-dwelling Yarla critters usually wear shoes, while those living outside of cities often do not.

-Bathhouses are very popular with Yarla critters; outside of the capital city of Destora, very few own their own bathtub.
-They are very peculiar about how they smell, especially their breath, since they usually identify each other in part by breath.
+Bathhouses are very popular with Yarla critters; besides those in parts of the city of Destora, very few homes include a bathtub.

+Yarla critters are very particular about how they smell, especially their breath, since they usually identify each other in part by breath.
+They prefer scentless toothpaste, as masking your breath is suspicious to Yarla critters.
 ## Food, Art, and Entertainment
 Yarla culture has a heavy focus on food.
 Street food is especially popular.
 As with any other valley-based culture, [fernapple](Fernapple.md) is a popular addition; in Yarla, they may put fernapple slices on anything, even pizza!

 Restaurants, bars, clubs, dancehouses, saunas, bathhouses, market halls, parks, and museums are popular hangout spots for Yarla critters.
 Dancing is a common pastime for friends.

+No particular sport is more popular with Yarla critters, though cliques may form over specific sports.
 ## Cliques, Love, and Courtship
 Blood bonds hold very little value in Yarla culture.
 Critters form their own families, called cliques, with their similarly-aged friends (although these friends can by chance be family members, such as siblings).
 A critter may be in multiple cliques at once, may leave or join cliques at any time, or may even form cliques of their own.
 When a critter lays an egg, one or more of the critter’s cliques will aid that critter in raising the hatchling until that hatchling is old enough to join or form a different clique.